rancher/rancher.github.io/rancher/installing-rancher/installing-server/multi-nodes/index.md

 5. Click on **Generate Config Script**.
 6. Download the script and save it locally.

-> **Note:** After the configuration script is saved, you should stop and remove the script generating Rancher server container.
-You should remove this container before running the HA script to add the same node to your HA setup.
+> **Note:** After the configuration script is saved, you should stop the script generating Rancher server container.

 ### Launching Rancher in HA

 1. For each node that you want in HA, use the startup script to launch Rancher server on all nodes.
 The script will start a Rancher server container that connects to the same external MySQL database created earlier.

-   > **Note:** If you are reusing the node that created the HA script, please stop and remove the script generating Rancher server container before running the script.
+    > **Note:** Please ensure that you have stoped the script generating Rancher server container after you generate the `rancher-ha.sh` launch script.
+Otherwise, if you try to launch the HA script on that node, there will be a port conflict and the HA node will fail to start.

 2. Navigate to the IP or hostname of the external load balancer that you provided earlier and used in the **Host Registration URL** when generating the configuration scripts.
 Please note that it will take a couple of minutes before the UI is available as Rancher.
 If your UI doesn't become available, [view the status of the management stack]({{site.baseurl}}/rancher/faqs/server/#ha-monitoring).
 3. Once the UI is available, you can prepare to add hosts to your HA nodes.
 Under the **Admin** -> **HA** tab, HA is now enabled and indicates the number of HA nodes are in your setup.
 For any host that you want to add on to your node, save the management certificate to `/var/lib/rancher/etc/ssl/ca.crt` with `400` permissions.
 The registration command will automatically be created to use the management certificate.